makukha/docsub/README.md

-# docsub 🩻
+# docsub
-> Mutable Markdown docs made easy.
+> Composable Markdown docs made easy.

 > [!WARNING]
 > This project is on its very early stage, syntax and functionality may change significantly.
 Even if not scared, use specific package version, e.g. `docsub==0.4.0`